 Finding Your Way in the Wake of a Suicide:

-Like most folks, our experiences with death are limited at best.
+Like most folks, our experiences with death are limited.
 No universal guides are available.
-In the wake of a suicide, you are left not knowing what to do, what to share or what details to seek out.
+In the wake of suicide, you are left not knowing what to do, what to share, or what details to seek out.

-As time passed, I found myself reflecting on the past and struggling to live in the moment.
-I put little effort in the tomorrows, but then I am OLD.
+As time passed, I found myself reflecting on the past while struggling to live in the moment.
+I put little effort in tomorrow, but then I am OLD.

 It has been almost six decades now since my first grandparent died (of old age.)
-It is close to two decades now since Rebecca (my wife,) chose to end her life.
-It is common to get caught up in the whys and what happens to them after life here on this planet.
-Just more things we cannot validate.
+It is over two decades now since Rebecca (my wife) chose to end her life.
+It is common to get caught up in the whys and what happens to them after life ends on this planet—just more things we cannot validate.

-Over my life, I had been involved in a lot of group activities and meetings (through work, Church and Scouts.)
+Over my life, I was involved in a lot of group activities and meetings (through work, Church, and Scouts.)
 So, I had encountered lots of folks I did not know.
-These people were little different, in physical appearance.
-As the session proceeded with stories and comments, I began to think “these people are crazy.”
+These people were not different in physical appearance.
+As the session proceeded with stories and comments, I began to think, “these people are crazy.”

-When the session concluded an older fellow, (I was 58 at the time,) Paul, came over to speak with me.
-The only thing he said that I remember was “You are never going to figure this out, you can never truly know.”
+When the session concluded, an older fellow (I was 58 at the time) named Paul came over to speak with me.
+The only thing he said that I remember was, “You are never going to figure this out; you can never truly know.”
 That statement made him an instant adversary, who had no idea what he was saying.
 Leaving that room was the only relief of the evening.

-As an OLD man now, I have encountered some suicide situations, where the survivor, has come out the other end of the crisis tunnel.
+As an older man now, I have encountered some suicide situations, where the survivor, has come out the other end of the crisis tunnel.
 They have successfully built a new life.
-Not the one they use to have, but a productive one with purpose and one that makes a difference to the folks around them.
+It will not be the one they use to have, but a productive one, with purpose, and one that makes a difference to the folks around them.

 So my message here is to pay attention and select your building plan carefully.
 Not everything that works for some will work for you.
-However, chances of building on your own are low.
+However, the chances of building on your own are poor.